0 Part Course |

 • The course examines many of the key pitfalls in drafting receivables finance agreements in one session that would ordinarily take months or years of experience to acquire.

-• Our trainer has worked exclusively in the receivables finance space with a number of leading receivables financiers drafting and negotiating a wide range of UK and cross border receivables finance agreements on transactions of up to £2 billion in value and has a unique insight into the key areas of focus in any receivables finance agreement.
+• Our trainer has worked exclusively in the receivables finance space with many leading receivables financiers drafting and negotiating a wide range of UK and cross-border receivables finance agreements on transactions of up to £2 billion in value and has a unique insight into the key areas of focus in any receivables finance agreement.

-This unique receivables finance agreements course is aimed at any lawyers who:
+This unique receivables finance agreements course is a must-know for the following lawyers:

-• are new to drafting, reviewing, or negotiating receivables finance agreements;
+• New to drafting, reviewing, or negotiating receivables finance agreements

 This receivables finance agreements training course also allows lawyers to examine their drafting habits and provides practical and useful suggestions on how to approach drafting receivables finance agreements with confidence.